fansalon/TEspeX/README.md

   --job JOB             number of jobs that can be run at the same time --q Q                 name of the the queue of your SLURM system you want
-                        TEspeX to be run (SBATCH -p parameter) [required] --num_threads NUM_THREADS
+                        TEspeX to be run (SBATCH -p parameter) [required] --walltime WALLTIME   walltime of each job TEspeX will launch on your SLURM system reported in hh:mm:ss format (SBATCH -t parameter) [required] --num_threads NUM_THREADS
                         number of threads used by STAR and samtools.
 Minimum number of threads: 4 [4]